-National Outcome We are well educated, skilled and able to contribute to society Local Outcome Barriers and enablers to digital participation are better understood and beginning to be addressed Year 1 Action Who is the action carried out by?
-Resources allocated How impact will be assessed?
-Timescale 3.1 Commission research to develop an evidence base on barriers to digital participation in Perth and Kinross to inform future investments and initiatives Digital Participation Working Group £20,000 (22/23) Evidence base developed August 2022 3.2 Deliver a simple data guide to help individuals better understand how data is used on a mobile phone or tablet Digital Participation Working Group Within existing resources Data guide published December 2022 3.3 Support the existing tech bank at Perth College to increase capacity to recycle donated devices and distribute them to those in need Perth College UHI Within existing resources Number of devices being recycled at Perth College March 2023 3.4 Create and share databases with information showing where people can get digital support Digital Participation Working Group Within existing resources Number of databases published December 2022 3.5 Develop a network of community volunteers able to support digital participation in their communities Digital Participation Working Group £1,000 to cover expenses Number of volunteers involved in the network March 2023
+• We are well-educated, skilled and able to contribute to society.

+• Barriers and enablers to digital participation are better understood and beginning to be addressed.

+Yea r 1 Action Who is the action carried out by?
+Resources allocated How impact will be assessed Timescale 3.1 Commission research to develop an evidence base on barriers to digital participation in Perth and Kinross to inform future investments and initiatives.
+Digital Participation Working Group £20,000 (2022/23) Evidence base developed August 2022 3.2 Take forward actions identified in research to improve levels of digital participation in Perth and Kinross.
+Digital Participation Working Group Digital Inclusion Fund (£179k) Delivery of agreed actions - follow-up research could be considered September 2023 3.3 Deliver a simple data guide to help individuals better understand how data is used on a mobile phone or tablet.
+Digital Participation Working Group Within existing resources Data guide published December 2022 3.4 Support the existing tech bank at Perth College to increase capacity to recycle donated devices and distribute them to those in need.
+Perth College UHI Within existing resources Number of devices being recycled at Perth College March 2023 3.5 Create and share databases with information showing where people can get digital support.
+Digital Participation Working Group Within existing resources Number of databases published December 2022